 Optimising the chemistry, blending, and formulation of polymers can have profound impacts on the performance, economics, and sustainability of an array of products and industrial processes.
 Yet such vital development often relies on trial-and-error, intuition, and costly, time consuming experimental programs.
 Find out how innovative machine learning can enable a data-driven approach, focusing experiment more effectively and providing scientists and chemical engineers with quality insights to guide development of product concepts and to enable more efficient, reliable processes.

-Example - applying machine learning to lubricants
+Publication - applying machine learning to lubricants

 Alchemite for plastics and elastomers